cube-soft/cube.pdf/Applications/Converter/Documents/English/Question.md

 ![In case the PDF file is encrypted by a password](https://raw.githubusercontent.com/cube-soft/Cube.Assets/master/cubepdf/doc/v1/en/faq-security-01.png)

 If the merging of PDF files fails, one of the possible causes is that the destination PDF file is encrypted by a password.
-For example, if you see the word **Protected** when you open a PDF file with Adobe Acrobat Reader DC, the PDF file is encrypted.
+For example, if you see the word **Protected** or **Secured** when you open a PDF file with Adobe Acrobat Reader DC, the PDF file is encrypted.
 In this case, you need to enter the **Owner Password** of the PDF file to be merged in the **Encryption** tab of the CubePDF main window.

 ![In case the PDF file is opened in another application](https://raw.githubusercontent.com/cube-soft/Cube.Assets/master/cubepdf/doc/v1/en/faq-security-02.png)